Korea Music Copyright Association: History

 KOMCA was founded by members of the Korea Record Writers Association, a voluntary organization for songwriters.
 In December 1961, the Korea Entertainment Association was formed as a member of the Federation of Artistic and Cultural Organizations of Korea, established by the government following the May 16 coup.
 The government then merged the Korea Record Writers Association into the new association's creative division.
 After the merger, members of the former Korea Record Writers Association felt their rights were not being protected and sought to establish a copyright management organization under the Copyright Act of 1957.
 KOMCA was founded in March 1964 and was approved by the Ministry of Education on June 19, 1964.

 KOMCA became of member of the World Intellectual Property Organization (WIPO) in 1979 and joined CISAC as an associate member in 1987, becoming a full member in 1995.
 In 2004, KOMCA hosted the 44th CISAC World Congress in Seoul.
+In 2024, KOMCA celebrated its 60th anniversary and hosted the CISAC conference again for the first time in twenty years.